sanel/declutter/README.md

 ; or
 (setq declutter-engine 'eww)      ; eww will get and render html ; or
-(setq declutter-engine 'outline)  ; outline.com will get and render html
+(setq declutter-engine 'txtify)   ; txtify.it will get and render html
 ```

 For `lynx` and `rdrview` engines, you can set a custom path to the